A Framework for Real-time Safeguarding the Text Generation of Large Language Model

+Recent approaches to safeguarding LLMs from generating unsafe content, such as toxicity and copyright violations, fall into two main categories: fine-tuning and real-time safeguarding~\cite{zhang2023survey}.
+Fine-tuning adjusts model parameters to enforce safety constraints~\cite{ziegler2019fine,keskar2019ctrl,qian2022controllable} but is computationally expensive~\cite{qi2023fine}.
+In contrast, real-time safeguarding manipulates the distribution of each subsequent token during decoding without modifying the LLM by typically using an external control model.
+This makes real-time methods more lightweight and flexible than fine-tuning.

-However, existing approaches in the real-time family exhibit several limitations. \textbf{Limitation} \circled{1} A specific control model has to be trained for defined safety constraints.
-For instance, to prevent LLMs from generating certain sensitive topics (e.g., gender-biased content), specific control models need to be trained to determine whether a selected subsequent token would lead to the sensitive topics.
-In addition, prior approaches exhibit a close coupling between the original LLMs and the control model; that is, the control model must be trained in conjunction with the existing LLMs~\cite{kim2022critic,Gedi}.
-The limitation leads to inflexibility and computational expense when new safety constraints are added. \textbf{Limitation} \circled{2} They \textit{proactively} intervene at \textit{each subsequent token} by selecting the tokens to avoid violating the safety constraints~\cite{kim2022critic,pplm,Gedi}, which may be largely different from the top tokens the model suppose to output, thereby adversely impacting the quality of text generated by LLMs, as evidenced by significantly higher average Perplexity (abbreviated to PPL, a metric measuring the linguistic quality of language model's output, with a large value indicating low linguistic quality) of 28.96 and 69.30 for the text generated by GPT-2 after applying the state-of-the-art (SOTA) approaches GeDi~\cite{Gedi} and CriticControl~\cite{kim2022critic}, compared to naturally produced output by the same model (PPL is 5.6) (see details in Section~\ref{sec:rq1}). \textbf{Limitation} \circled{3} Interfering with the LLM at each step of text generation incurs additional overhead and computational expense.
-For instance, the previous SOTA approach GeDi~\cite{Gedi} requires 0.98 seconds to produce a sequence of 50 tokens on average, which is eight times slower than generation without interference (0.12 seconds) on GPT-2-medium.
+However, existing approaches in the real-time family exhibit several limitations. \textbf{Limitation} \circled{1} A dedicated control model must be trained for each safety constraint.
+For instance, to prevent LLMs from generating sensitive topics (e.g., gender-biased content), specific control models need to be trained to assess the token selections.
+Moreover, prior approaches tightly couple control models with LLMs, requiring joint training~\cite{kim2022critic,Gedi}, which limits flexibility and increases computational costs when adding new constraints. \textbf{Limitation} \circled{2} They proactively intervene at each token selection~\cite{kim2022critic,pplm,Gedi} and often deviates from the model's natural output, which degrades text quality.
+This is evidenced by significantly higher perplexity (PPL) scores - 28.96 and 69.30 for GeDi~\cite{Gedi} and CriticControl~\cite{kim2022critic}, compared to 5.6 for unaltered GPT-2-medium output (see Section~\ref{sec:rq1}). \textbf{Limitation} \circled{3} Intervening at each generation step adds significant overhead.
+For example, applying GeDi~\cite{Gedi} results in 0.98 seconds to generate 50 tokens on GPT-2-medium, eight times slower than generation without interference (0.12 seconds).